xbmc/kodi-tv/src/content/article/scheduled-maintenance-12th-january-2026/index.md

 **Monday,  January 12 2026**, between **10AM and 6PM PST** - so **18:00 12 January to 06:00 13 January UTC**.

 We'll obviously bring everything back on line as soon as we can, but assume **no** access within these hours.
 If you have to try installing anything, be aware that it will error and none of the admins will be able to check what's happening either.
-Please, just ignore any errors on launch for now until the mirrors all come back and synchronise.
+Please, just ignore any errors on launch for now, and wait until the mirrors all come back and synchronise.